 Complete worksheet 1 below to work out your income and your spouse's income (if you had one during the year) for MLS purposes.
-You can also:

-- go to ato.gov.au
+You can also go to ato.gov.au and search for 'income tests calculator'.

-- search for 'Income for surcharge purposes', and

-- use the Income tests calculator.

 If you received exempt foreign employment income, add it to taxable income at (a).